module 1Lab.Path where

 • When i = i1, we have PathP (Ξ» j β†’ P i1) (transport P p) q, again by the endpoint rule for transport-filler.

-The existence of paths over paths gives another β€œcounterexample” to thinking of paths as equality.
+The connection between dependent paths and transport gives another β€œcounterexample” to thinking of paths as equality.
 For instance, it’s hard to imagine a world in which true and false can be equal in any interesting sense of the word equal β€” but over the identification that switches the points around, true and false can be identified!

 Squeezing and spreadingπŸ”—